New Jersey followed Delaware and Pennsylvania in statehood when it joined the union on December 18, 1787, as the third state of the United States.

 Double Trouble, New Jersey

 Double Trouble is a historical village that was added to the National Registry of Historic Places in 1978.
 The town earned its name after muskrats breached a local dam twice in one week.
-During the town’s peak time, it thrived as a cranberry farm and packing plant.
+It thrived as a cranberry farm and packing plant during the town’s peak.
 In 1909, the Double Trouble Company was established, focusing on timber sales, millwork, and cranberries.

 Feltville, New Jersey